 Proceedings of the Workshop on Ageing and Sexing American Eel (December 2001)

-In 2007, the Commission established the Fishing Gear Technology Work Group (FGTWG) with the charge of evaluating new gear innovations and associated research from the U.S. and around the world to assess their potential to reduce bycatch, discarding, and habitat alteration associated with Atlantic coast fisheries.
-The Workgroup, which consists of fishing gear experts from state agencies, academic institutions, and the National Marine Fisheries Service, is building on the Commission’s history of improving fishing gear to minimize impacts on ecosystems.
+The Commission established the Fishing Gear Technology Work Group (FGTWG) to evaluate new gear innovations and associated research to assess their potential to reduce bycatch, discarding, and habitat alteration associated with Atlantic coast fisheries.
+The Workgroup, comprised of fishing gear experts from state agencies, academic institutions, and NOAA Fisheries, is building on the Commission’s history of improving fishing gear to minimize impacts on ecosystems.
 Earlier efforts by Commission committees and workgroups contributed to implementation of the Nordmore grate, turtle exclusion devices (TEDs), and finfish bycatch reduction devices (BRDs) in a variety of fisheries along the Atlantic coast.

 In 2008, the FGTWG identified priority fisheries and completed evaluations of gear technology to address issues in these fisheries.
 The Work Group’s findings are available in the 2009 FGTWG Report.